etleap/etleap-redshift-dev-days/README.md

 Click "Create cluster".
 It will take 5-10 minutes for the cluster to start up.

+Once the cluster is up, you will need to make it publicly accessible.
+This makes connecting to the cluster easier for the purposes of this workshop.

+Select the cluster you just created, and click "Actions" in the top right corner.
+Under "Manage Cluster", select "Modify publicly accessible setting" and select "Enable" in the dialog box that shows up.
+Click "Save Changes".
+It will take a few minutes for the cluster to become "Available".

+Once the cluster is "Available", you are ready to proceed to the next step.

-## 2. Connect Etleap to Redshift and the data sources, and set up pipelines
+## 2. Connect Etleap to Redshift

 We'll ETL data from two different data sources into your Redshift data warehouse.
-One source, an SFTP source, contains JSON-formatted click event data.
+One source, an MongoDB source, contains JSON-formatted click event data.
 The other, a MySQL database, contains information about users.

-The first thing you'll need to do is log into Etleap using the credentials that were provided to you via email.
-The email has the subject line 'Your Etleap Account'.

-In the rest of this section we'll connect Etleap to the data sources and Redshift destination, so that we can create pipelines in the next section.

-### 2.1.
-Set up the Redshift connection via the Partner Integration Console
+First, we need to setup our Redshift Cluster as a connection in Etleap.
 For this setup you'll need the password you used when creating the Redshift Cluster.

 We will set up the Redshift Connection using the Redshift Partner Integration:
 - Go to the Redshift Console [here](https://console.aws.amazon.com/redshiftv2/home?region=us-east-1#clusters).
 - Select the cluster your just created.
 - In the top right corner, click on the "Add Partner Integration" button.
 - From the list of partners, select "Etleap".
 It should be the first option.
+Click "Next".
 - Leave all the settings as they are and click "Add partner".
 - This will take you to the Etleap console.
   - Confirm your Redshift password.
 Use the "Value" of "RedshiftClusterPasswordOutput" from your CloudFormation stack.
 Click "Validate and Setup Connection."
   - Add your email address.
 This will send you a confirmation email.
 Click the link in the email to continue.
 - Fill in your details, and click "Create Account!"
 - Your account and connection are now ready to use.
-We'll go ahead, and set up more connection.
+We'll go ahead, and set up more connections.

-## 2.2 Ingesting data from SFTP sources
+## 3 Ingesting data from MongoDB sources

 In this section, we'll configure a SFTP connection, and create pipelines from it.

-### 2.2.1 Set up the SFTP Input connection
+### 3.1 Set up the MongoDB connection

-Use the search box to filter for SFTP, and click on the SFTP icon to create a new connection.
+Use the search box to filter for "SFTP", and click on the SFTP icon to create a new connection.
-Use the following values for the inputs
+Use the following values for the inputs:

 - Name: `Website Events`
-- Hostname: `test.dev.etleap.com`
+- Hosts and Ports: `test.dev.etleap.com:27017`
-- Port: `2222`
+- Database: `webstore`
+- Authentication Database: `test`
 - Username: `devdays`
 - Password: `i5eU2nZx4d`

+Let the 2 checkboxes unchecked.

 Click 'Save'.

-This will take you to the list of files available in the SFTP connection.
+This will take you to the list of available collection in the MongoDB database.

-### 2.2.2 Create the SFTP Pipeline
+### 3.2 Create the MongoDB Pipeline

-- Select the `events` folder, and click the checkbox in the top-left corner.
-This will select all the files in the `events` folder.
+- Select the `web_events` collection folder.
 - Click 'Wrangle Data'.
 - Wrangle the data.
   - The JSON object should already be parsed by the wrangler, and each key is a column.
   - The `timestamp` column needs to be loaded as a `datetime` object in the warehouse.
 Click on the column header.
 On the right hand side, the Wrangler will suggest "Interpret `timestamp` as date and time...".
 Select the option, then click "Add".
   - Select the `ip` column header, and the Wrangler will suggest the "Look up geolocation..." transform.
 Select it, and click "Add".
 - Click 'Next'.
-- Pick 'Amazon Redshift' as the destination.
+- Select "use existing schema" and select the "public" schema.
+Click Next.
-- Specify the following destination values:
+- Click Edit Settings, and specify the following destination values:
-  - Table name: `Website_Events`
+  - Table name: `website_events`
-  - Pipeline name: `Website Events`
+  - Pipeline name: `MongoDB Website Events`
 - Click 'Next'.
 - Click 'Start ETLing'.

 The pipeline is now set up.

+Click "Show Dashboard".
+You should be able to see, in the top right panel of the dashboard, that the MongoDB is now in progress.

-### 2.3 Set up the MySQL connection and pipelines
+## 4 Set up the MySQL connection and pipelines

 ### 2.3.1 Set up the MySQL connection

+Click on the `+Create` button in the blue navbar.

 Use the search box to filter for MySQL, and click on the MySQL icon to create a new connection.
-Use the following values as the input
+Use the following values as the input:

 - Name: `Webstore`
 - Connection Method: Direct